 This question is very important especially if you are one of those who is taking cheap driving lessons.

-How many hours will I need before I'm ready for the UK driving test and pass?
-This is the second most common question I get asked as a dsa qualified driving instructor operating in London.
+How many hours of professional instructor tuition will I need before I'm ready for the UK driving test and pass?
+This is the second most common question I get asked as a DVSA qualified driving instructor operating in London.

 It is not possible for an instructor to answer this question, how many driving lessons for test varies, as every individual is different when it comes to learning to drive.
 Here are a few facts that you should bear in mind when thinking about how many hours or driving lessons you need to pass your driving test.